Five Forms of Power (French & Raven)

-This article explains the five forms of power, by John French and Bertram Raven in a practical way.
+Five Forms of Power: this article explains the Five Forms of Power, developed by John French and Bertram Raven in a practical way.
 After reading you will understand the basics of this powerful leadership theory.

-John French and Bertram Raven introduced the following five forms of power:
+John French and Bertram Raven introduced the following forms of power:

 - Coercive Power